-The complete copy of the famous cave
+The complete replica of the Palaeolithic cave

 For the first time, all of Lascaux is revealed.
 A complete new replica retraces the discovery of the famous decorated cave.
 But that’s not the end of the adventure: the entire site inquires into the position that Lascaux occupies in cave art and its relation to contemporary creation.
 The opening of the International Centre for Cave Art marks the beginning of a new adventure combining the emotion of ancestral art and an important technological achievement.